bigmangotreetech/adrilly/UI_IMPLEMENTATION_GUIDE.md

 ## 🎉 Success!

-The Adrilly Sports Coaching Management system now has a complete, professional web interface that provides:
+The botle Sports Coaching Management system now has a complete, professional web interface that provides:

 ✅ **Complete User Experience**: From login to daily operations ✅ **Role-Based Access**: Tailored interfaces for each user type